anirudhiyengar-cell/Digantara_instrumentation/README.md

 Special thanks to:
 - Tektronix/Keithley for instrument documentation and SCPI command references
+- Tektronix for MSO24 oscilloscope programming guides and technical support
 - Keysight Technologies for oscilloscope programming guides
 - PyVISA development team for excellent communication library
 - Gradio team for intuitive web framework